Breakup Letter Examples for Someone You Loved

 Give enough context, not a full trial

-Explain the reason in a way that helps the other person understand.
-Avoid listing every fault, replaying every argument or trying to win the breakup.
+Explain your reason in a way that helps the other person understand.
+Avoid listing every fault, replaying old arguments, or trying to win the breakup.

 See the context